Bump Hunting in Latent Space: anomaly-detection

-\mysection{Classification results} We consider 3 values of $S/B \in [10\%, 1\%, 0.1\%]$ and for each train 20 models.
-The training for each model is terminated once the KL loss peaks and the network at the epoch of largest KL loss is used for classification.
-For robustness we ensemble the output of the encoders in each of the 20 runs per $S/B$, using the mean of the per-event KL divergence as the classifier.
-The performance of such a classifier at $S/B=0.1\%$ is shown with a black line on Fig.~\ref{fig:klclassifier}, with the signal and background distributions of the average per-event KL shown in the inset plot.
-The uncertainty on the classification, indicated by the blue region around the ROC curve, is estimated using the standard deviation of the per-event KL divergences around the mean.
-We do not show the results for larger $S/B$, however the only considerable difference is that the width of the blue band narrows for larger $S/B$.
-Note that this classifier is able to improve significance ($S/\sqrt{B}$) of the signal in the given dataset by up to a factor of almost three.
-Since it does not employ sidebands nor signal region scanning, it is free from trials factors associated with such techniques.
+We considered 3 values of $S/B \in [10\%, 1\%, 0.1\%]$ and for each train 20 models {differing in initial conditions} according to the early-stopping prescription described above.
+For robustness we ensemble the output of the encoders in each of the 20 runs per $S/B$, using the mean of the per-event KL divergence as the anomaly detection metric.
+The performance of such an anomaly detection metric at $S/B=0.1\%$ is shown with a black line on Fig.~\ref{fig:klclassifier}, with the signal and background distributions of the average per-event KL shown in the inset plot.
+We do not show the results for larger $S/B$, however the only considerable difference is that the width of the blue band narrows for larger $S/B$, with the anomaly-detection performance remaining similar even at $10\%$. {In the anti-QCD tagger limit, i.e. training on a sample with background only events, we find that the classification performance is very similar to the case with $S/B=0.1\%$, albeit with increased uncertainty.}

-\mysection{Latent Space Characterisation} VAEs are generative models and from the latent space representation of the data they learn a likelihood function parameterised by the decoder.
-We can use this decoder to test how well the VAE is encoding data in the latent space.
-One of the unique features of the VAE set-up so far is the use of the Adadelta optimiser, which is crucial for obtaining good classification performance.
-However we find that we actually obtain better reconstructions of the data by re-training only the decoder using the Adam optimiser.
-This makes sense, since the drawback of Adam in training the VAE is associated with the momentum feature smoothing over outliers in the training data, in the generation step this is not an issue.
-Also, in the re-training step contrary to the initial VAE training, we can now train the decoder until approximate convergence (typically after few tens of epochs).
+An important statistic in evaluating anomaly-detection methods is the improvement in significance ($S/\sqrt{B}$) before and after a cut on the anomaly detection metric.
+We can see in Fig.~\ref{fig:sic} that with the VAE we achieve an improvement in the significance of {$2.75^{+0.21}_{-0.13}$} at a signal efficiency of $\sim\!0.5$.
+This demonstrates clearly that the VAE is able to amplify the significance of the bump by separating signal and background events in latent space.
+Note that this anomaly-detection technique does not employ sidebands nor signal region scanning to identify the anomalous events.
+In practice the threshold on the anomaly score would be chosen such that a fixed number of events are allowed to pass the cut \cite{collaboration2020dijet}.
+For a comparison of these results to other methods tested on the same dataset, we refer the reader to Ref.~\cite{LHCObig}.